 We regret to inform the public that the Warren Wilson Recycling Center is only available to Warren Wilson students, faculty and staff living ON CAMPUS.
 We service all dorms and WWC buildings, as well as residents living on North Lane, Cabin Hill, Northwest Lane, West Lane, Southwest Lane, College View Dr, and Daisy Hill Rd.
-We also service the North Carolina Outward Bound School office and the Mountain Area Child and Family Center.
+We also service the North Carolina Outward Bound School office and the Verner Center for Early Learning.

 If you are not an on-campus student or a resident of the streets listed, this is where you can learn where to take your recycling.
 Our operation is simply too small and costly to handle the world's recycling!
 We hope you understand our situation.
 Keep the dream alive and recycle at one of these fabulous facilities: